CiscoDevNet/finesse-sample-code/NonGadgetPythonSample/README.md

     PythonSample.pdf

 ## Requirements
+1. The sample gadget and the Finesse JavaScript library requires a deployment that includes Cisco Finesse.
+If you do not have a system that includes Cisco Finesse, you can reserve a [DevNet sandbox](https://developer.cisco.com/docs/finesse/#!sandbox) for developing your gadget.
 1. [requests](http://docs.python-requests.org): This script requires the requests library to be installed and imported.
 This library is used to make the Finesse REST API requests.
 Please see the Usage section for installation instructions.
-2. [XMPP Library](http://xmpp.org/software/libraries.html): [SleekXMPP](http://sleekxmpp.com) is the XMPP library used to connect to the Notification Service to receive events.
+1. [XMPP Library](http://xmpp.org/software/libraries.html): [SleekXMPP](http://sleekxmpp.com) is the XMPP library used to connect to the Notification Service to receive events.
 The python script depends on the library be installed and imported.
 Developers can have a choice of using this library or utilizing their own.
 Please see the Usage section for installation instructions.

 ## Usage
 In order to run this Finesse Python script, you will need to install Python, the Requests library, and the SleekXMPP library.